aperturerobotics/cli/docs/examples/flags.md

 }
 ```

-You can also set a destination variable for a flag, to which the content will be
-scanned.
-Note that if the `Value` is set for the flag, it will be shown as default,
-and destination will be set to this value before parsing flag on the command line.
+You can also bind a flag directly to a variable in your code using the `Destination` field.
+The flag's value will be automatically parsed and stored in the specified variable.
+If a default `Value` is also set for the flag, the `Destination` variable will be initialized to this default before command-line arguments are parsed.

 <!-- {
   "output": "Hello someone"